Today we're unveiling a very awesome and desperately needed feature, a cloud agnostic firewall service.

 Firewall rules can be created interactively via the UI, or via the Containership Cloud API.
 Documentation for how to use the API to create and manage rules can be found here.

 Utilizing the UI is the easiest way to manage your firewalls.
-Lets take a quick visual tour of how to create a firewall rule to open up access to a Ghost blog that was launched from the Containership Cloud Marketplace.
+Lets take a quick visual tour of how to create a firewall rule to open up access to a Ghost blog that was launched from the legacy Containership Cloud Marketplace.

 We can see that we have our core services running, as well as the ghost service.

 By default, the firewall service denies all access to services, so a rule will need to be added to open it up for access.